biomejs/biome/CONTRIBUTING.md

 ## Commit messages

-Internally, the Rome team adheres as closely as possible to the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).
+Internally, the Biome team adheres as closely as possible to the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).
 The following this convention encourages commit best-practices and facilitates commit-powered features like change log generation.

 The following commit prefixes are supported: